isabella232/element-electrode-localization/docs/src/tutorials/index.md

 [workflow for Element Array Ephys](https://github.com/datajoint/workflow-array-ephys), which can be modified for a user's specific experimental requirements.
-This example workflow uses several Elements (Lab, Animal, Session, Event, Electrophysiology, and Electrode Localization) to construct a complete pipeline, and is able to ingest experimental metadata and run model training and inference.
+This example workflow uses several Elements (Lab, Animal, Session, Event, Electrophysiology, and Electrode Localization) to construct a complete pipeline, and is able to store experimental data and run data analysis.

 ### Notebooks